11 alternative pesto recipes

 Chives make a light but punchy pesto and the olive oil and lemon juice balance out the flavours perfectly.
 Our gnocchi with lemon & chive pesto makes a satisfying alternative to pasta and is great for vegetarians.
 It's also good for spreading on bruschettas and as a dip.

 This spaghetti with pea & mint pesto is a delicate twist on the old favourite.
+For added protein, you can also try our pea pesto prawn spaghetti.
 The peas add another veg to your meal and it's a familiar flavour that's popular with kids.
 You can use frozen peas for convenience.
 It's budget-friendly too.

 Swap basil for parsley and pine nuts for hazelnuts and you've got a great-tasting alternative.
 Parsley and hazelnut pesto is one you won't find on supermarket shelves and is a real treat for the tastebuds.